New Perspectives on Axion Misalignment Mechanism: Axion Misalignment Mechanism with a Nonzero Initial Velocity

-\textbf{\textit{{IC-I: Before or during inflation $U(1)_{PQ}$ breaking.}}} During inflation the KE in the axion field is rapidly diluted, while $\theta_i$ or the potential energy freezes in as its value at the onset of inflation (or at PQ breaking time if PQ breaks during inflation).
+Detailed illustrations for the field evolution in each of these cases can be found in Fig.~S1 in the Appendix.~A. A representative example of $\Omega_a$-$\delta$ relation is shown in Fig.~\ref{Fig:OmegaDelta_IC1_post} based on numerical results.
+The analytical estimate of $\Omega_a$ is summarized later in Eq.~\ref{Eq: Omega_a_1}. \textit{The upshot for the post-inflation scenario is: $\Omega_a$ can be similar to or enhanced relative to the conventional misalignment due to $\dot{\theta}(t_i)\neq0$, while the potential suppression effect in specific patches is resolved after averaging over post-inflationary causal patches.}\\ \textbf{\textit{{IC-I: Before or during inflation $U(1)_{PQ}$ breaking.}}} During inflation the KE in the axion field is rapidly diluted, while $\theta_i$ or the potential energy freezes in as its value at the onset of inflation (or at PQ breaking time if PQ breaks during inflation).
 Many of the discussions for the post-inflationary scenario apply here, but there are key differences due to inflationary effects.
-We briefly summarize the results for the same four cases as follows:\\ {\underline{(i) $0<\delta<\theta_i$:}} similar to the conventional pre-inflationary case, for the same reasons as in the post-inflationary scenario.\\ {\underline{(ii) $\theta_i<\delta<\delta_c$:}} in general similar to the conventional case, but unlike the post-inflationary scenario, the accidental cancelation/suppression on $\Omega_a$ ($\theta_o\approx 0$) persists without the averaging. \\ {\underline{(iii) $\delta>\delta_c$:}} the situation with $\rho_a$ evolution is similar to the above (iii), but the enhancement due to the diluted $s(t_o)$ is absent due to the intervention of inflation which cuts short the KE domination time (unless inflation happens after QCD phase transition).
+We briefly summarize the results for the same four cases as follows:\\ {\underline{(i) $0<\delta<\theta_i$:}} similar to the conventional pre-inflationary case.\\ {\underline{(ii) $\theta_i<\delta<\delta_c$:}} in general similar to the conventional, but unlike in the post-inflationary scenario, the accidental cancelation/suppression on $\Omega_a$ (i.e. $\theta_o\approx 0$ in Eq.(\ref{Eq: thetai-delta})) persists without the averaging. \\ {\underline{(iii) $\delta>\delta_c$:}} the situation with $\rho_a$ evolution is similar to the above (iii), but the enhancement due to the diluted $s(t_o)$ is absent due to the intervention of inflation which cuts short the KE domination time (unless inflation happens after QCD phase transition).
 Therefore the result is in general similar to the conventional, but accidental suppression is possible for certain $\delta$.\\ {\underline{(iv) $\delta=\theta_i$ or $\delta\approx\theta_i$.}} For PQ breaking during inflation, the situation is similar to the conventional, since the initial KE is quickly depleted by inflation before it can drive down $\theta_i$ value.
-However, if the PQ breaks before inflation with a moderate/large separation in their scales, the $\dot{\theta}(t_i)\neq0$ initial condition can leave a trace despite inflation: the field value is already driven down to $\theta_I \equiv\theta(t_I)\approx\frac{R(t_i)}{R(t_I)}\theta_i$ for $\theta_i-\delta\rightarrow0$, where $t_I$ is when inflation starts. $\theta(t_I)$ then freezes in as the effective new initial condition for axion misalignment after inflation. \\ We illustrate the representative field evolutions in this pre/during inflation scenario in Fig.~\ref{preInf_evol}, with the same color codes as in their post-inflationary counterparts. \textit{The upshot for this scenario is: $\Omega_a$ is similar to or suppressed relative to the conventional due to $\dot{\theta}(t_i)\neq0$ , while the potential enhancement effective in post-inflationary case is generally wiped out by inflation.} The $\Omega_a$-$\delta$ relation for this scenario is illustrated in Fig.~\ref{Fig:OmegaDelta_IC1_pre} based on numerical solution with $m(T)\propto T^{-4}$.
+However, if the PQ breaks before inflation with a moderate/large separation in their scales, the $\dot{\theta}(t_i)\neq0$ initial condition can leave a trace despite inflation: the field value is already driven down to $\theta_I \equiv\theta(t_I)\approx\frac{R(t_i)}{R(t_I)}\theta_i$ for $\theta_i-\delta\rightarrow0$, where $t_I$ is when inflation starts. $\theta(t_I)$ then freezes in as the effective new initial condition for axion misalignment after inflation. \\ Detailed illustrations for the field evolution in each of these cases can be found in Fig.~S2 in Appendix.~A. A representative example of $\Omega_a$-$\delta$ relation for this scenario is illustrated in Fig.~\ref{Fig:OmegaDelta_IC1_pre} based on numerical results. \textit{The upshot for this pre/during inflation scenario is: $\Omega_a$ is similar to or suppressed relative to the conventional due to $\dot{\theta}(t_i)\neq0$ , while the potential enhancement effective in post-inflationary case is wiped out by inflation.}